Pakistan Engineering Company

 Pakistan Engineering Company (PECO), formerly known as Batala Engineering Company (BECO) is a Pakistani engineering company based in Lahore.
-It was established by Chaudhry Mohammad Latif in Batala, East Punjab, British India in 1932 and moved to Lahore, Pakistan after partition.
+It was established by Chaudhry Mohammad Latif Arain in Batala, East Punjab, British India in 1932 and moved to Lahore, Pakistan after partition.
 The company was named as Batala Engineering Company Ltd after the name of Latif’s hometown.

 History

 1932 to 1936

 Muslims at the time had no share in any business in India.
 They started thinking along the lines of uniting and starting something to help their less fortunate brothers.
 A meeting was held in Islamia School, Batala in which 100 Muslims showed up and it was decided a wholesale business would be started under the company.
 Latif bought the first 300 shares while the rest were sold to outsiders.
 In March 1933, the company was registered with Rs.
 6024 and in July it received the Commencement Certificate.
 By the end of 1934, the company had already started manufacturing chaff-cutters.